 Another benefit, since the tower is attached to another tree for support, no guy wires would be required and it would blend in with the background.
 The actual wind turbine unit would be at a slight angle so that the turbine would avoid the tree branches.

 Tall trees?
 I have lots of tall trees to choose from.
 The cabin is located in a small forest that was devastated with an insect called the Mountain Pine Beetle.
 It killed off many trees in different stages of life.
 What I was looking for was a tree that measured roughly 8 inch wide at the base and as tall as a 50 feet.
 The type of tree is called a Lodgepole Pine (see link below).
 The trees do bend a bit but are quite durable.

 FYI: I’m afraid of heights.
 It scared the p$%p out of me going up the extension ladder to attach the chains to the support tree.
 It was only 22-feet up, but when the wind blew through the trees… it was a little nerve-racking.

 The next step was to find a good place for the tower.
 It had to have a decent tree for support, get clean wind, close to the battery bank and could safely be raised and lowered.
-I also have to keep in mind for my neighbors.
-If I had a problem, could it fall on their cabin or outbuildings.
+I also have to keep in mind for my neighbours.
+If I had a problem, could it fall on their cabin?